rhysmoggs/ms4-morgan-and-co/TESTING.md

 <img src="docs/testing/div-error.png">

-Divs were removed and then br tag added to create button shape.
+`<div>` tags were removed and then a `<br>` tag added to create button shape.
-Found on Wishlist and product detail page with buttons.
+The error was found on the Wishlist feature and product Detail Page with buttons.
-Edit Product, Edit Review and Remove Product and Remove Review. divs inside buttons.
-Deleted divs and just added br for button shape.
+Edit Product, Edit Review, Remove Product and Remove Review. `<div>` tags found inside buttons again.
+Deleted the tags and just added a br tag for button shape.

 Pass all custom HTML.

 <img src="docs/testing/pass.png">

-After checking all custom pages and leaving some of the original code (from the Boutique Ado tutorial), the HTML cleared all errors.
+After checking all custom pages and leaving some of the original code (from the Boutique Ado tutorial), the HTML checks cleared all errors.

 # W3C CSS Validator - CSS Testing